The World of Bob Dylan 2025 - Oklahoma Center for the Humanities

 July 24-27, 2025

-Coinciding with the Bob Dylan Center‘s new exhibit, Tulsa will celebrate the sixtieth anniversary of Dylan going electric at the Newport Folk Festival.
-This year’s conference will take place at the University of Tulsa and select venues in the downtown Arts District, and will host a diverse array of panels, roundtables, keynote speakers, musical performances, and creative experiences exploring all of Dylan’s music, art, life, and influence.
+Coinciding with the Bob Dylan Center‘s new exhibit, Tulsa celebrated the sixtieth anniversary of Dylan going electric at the Newport Folk Festival.
+The 2025 conference took place at the University of Tulsa and select venues in the downtown Arts District, and hosted a diverse array of panels, roundtables, keynote speakers, musical performances, and creative experiences that explored all of Dylan’s music, art, life, and influence.

 Keynote Speakers